Jacking Beams

 What's the difference between a jacking beam and a standard trolley jack?

-A trolley jack provides the lifting force at a single point, whilst a jacking beam distributes that force across multiple contact points on the vehicle.
-This prevents chassis damage, provides more stable support, and allows simultaneous lifting of larger sections.
-The beam sits atop two jacks or stands, creating a bridge that raises the entire span between them safely and evenly.
+A trolley jack provides the lifting force at a single contact point, whilst a jacking beam distributes that force across multiple points on the vehicle simultaneously.
+This prevents chassis damage, provides more stable support, and allows simultaneous lifting of entire vehicle sections.
+The beam sits atop two jacks or stands, creating a bridge that raises the entire span between them safely and evenly, which is particularly important when removing engines, gearboxes, or working on suspension systems requiring balanced support.

 Can I use a jacking beam with any type of trolley jack?

-Most professional jacking beams are designed with universal mounting points compatible with standard trolley jack saddles, but always verify dimensional compatibility before purchase.
-The jack's lifting capacity must meet or exceed the beam system's requirements, and saddle dimensions should properly engage the beam's mounting points.
-Sealey Viking and Yankee systems work seamlessly with their complementary jack ranges.
+Most professional jacking beams feature universal mounting points compatible with standard trolley jack saddles, but always verify dimensional compatibility before purchase.
+The jack's lifting capacity must meet or exceed the beam system's requirements, and saddle dimensions should properly engage the beam's mounting points without slippage.
+Sealey Viking and Yankee systems work seamlessly with their complementary jack ranges, ensuring proven compatibility and safety.

 Do I need different support blocks for different vehicles?

-Yes, vehicle chassis designs vary considerably.
-Flat blocks suit wide, flat jacking points; slotted blocks accommodate ridges and rails; V-adaptors grip round tubes and axles; whilst bearing mounts provide rotating contact for precise positioning.
-A well-equipped workshop maintains a selection of profiles to handle various vehicle types safely without risking surface damage or slippage.
+Yes, vehicle chassis designs vary considerably across manufacturers and models.
+Flat blocks suit wide, flat jacking points common on modern monocoque designs; slotted blocks accommodate ridges and box-section rails; V-adaptors grip round tubes, axles, and cylindrical components securely; whilst bearing mounts provide rotating contact for precise positioning during complex lifts.
+A well-equipped workshop maintains a selection of profiles to handle various vehicle types safely without risking surface damage, paint chipping, or slippage during lifting operations.

 How do I calculate the safe working load for my complete jacking setup?

 Your system's safe working load is limited by its weakest component.
-Check the SWL rating of your jacking beam, trolley jacks, axle stands, and support accessories – the lowest rating determines your maximum safe capacity.
-Always include a safety margin and never lift loads approaching maximum ratings.
-When in doubt, consult manufacturer specifications or seek professional advice.
+Check the SWL rating of your jacking beam, trolley jacks, axle stands, and support accessories—the lowest rating determines your maximum safe capacity for the entire system.
+Always include a safety margin and never lift loads approaching maximum ratings, as dynamic forces during positioning can temporarily exceed static loads.
+When in doubt, consult manufacturer specifications or seek professional advice from experienced workshop engineers.

 Are extending arms as strong as fixed-length beams?

 Quality extending arm systems like Sealey's Yankee configuration are engineered to maintain full load capacity when properly assembled and used within manufacturer guidelines.
-The key is ensuring all securing pins are correctly engaged and extension lengths don't exceed specified limits.
-Always verify the SWL rating applies to your extended configuration rather than assuming fixed-beam capacity transfers automatically.
+The critical factors are ensuring all securing pins are correctly engaged through their full depth, extension lengths don't exceed specified limits, and the combined system rating accounts for the extended configuration.
+Always verify the SWL rating applies to your extended setup rather than assuming fixed-beam capacity transfers automatically, as leverage factors change with extension length.